 “Hopefully, I fulfilled my pledge to be respectful and, at the same time, tell the story,” Saliba said.

-La Drang was the subject of a book by war correspondent Joe Galloway, on which the Mel Gibson movie was based.
+La Drang was the subject of Death In The Highlands by war correspondent Joe Galloway, on which the Mel Gibson movie was based.
 Saliba interviewed Galloway about Ple Me, and Galloway gave him a nice cover blurb for his book, saying, “This story has it all, Keith Saliba has done them all proud.”

 He’s since contributed to a series of books on the war and has researched the psychological effects of the 1969 Tet Offensive.